ejnnr/cupbearer/README.md

 ## Installation
 - Clone the git repository
 - Create a virtual environment with Python 3.10 and activate it
-- Install the requirements with `pip install -r torch-requirements.txt requirements.txt`
+- Install the requirements with `pip install -r torch-requirements.txt && pip install -r requirements.txt`
 - For CUDA support (only on Linux), run `pip install -r cuda-requirements.txt`
 - Inside the git repo, run `pip install -e .` to install the package in editable mode